ministryofjustice/rsr-calculator-service/README.md

-#Risk os Serious Recidivism Service
+#Risk Calculator Service
-A Restful service to provide access to the Risk of Serious Recidivism calculator
+A Restful service to provide access to Risk Calculators.

+## Swagger documentation
+The details of the API  can found in [the online documentation](https://noms-digital-studio.github.io/rsr-calculator-service/).

+The swagger specification can be found on the path ```/api-docs```.

 ## Running with NodeJS
 Start by ensuring you have the most recent version of NodeJS and NPM installed.